-Well, it’s that time again: back-to-school season!
-Since starting grad school a few weeks ago, I’ve returned to a lot of my college meal staples.
+Homemade frozen burritos were one of my college staples!
+And since starting law school a few weeks ago, I’ve returned to a lot of my college meal favorites.

-I’m not at all against storebought frozen burritos.
-I’ll buy my favorite brands of frozen burritos when they’re on sale, and then I typically make my own when I have leftover ingredients from fajita or taco night.
+I’m not at all against store-bought frozen burritos, and I’ll buy my favorite brands of frozen burritos at the store when they’re on sale.
+Then, I typically make my own when I have leftover ingredients from fajita or taco night.
 I do think homemade ones taste better!

-Here’s what you’ll need: whole-wheat tortillas, shredded chicken (you can use an already cooked rotisserie chicken to save lots of time), refried beans, shredded cheese, and sautéed vegetables.
+Here’s what you’ll need: whole-wheat (or gluten-free tortillas like Siete brand), shredded chicken (you can use an already cooked rotisserie chicken to save lots of time), refried beans, shredded cheese, and sautéed vegetables.
 You’ll also need aluminum foil and paper towels.
 Place a tortilla on top of a paper towel.
 Layer with refried beans, then shredded chicken, then cheese, and then veggies.

 Fold two of the sides in toward each other.
 Fold in the third side and then tightly roll up, making sure none of the filling escapes.

-Tuck sides in and roll the burrito up in paper towel.
+Tuck sides in and roll the burrito up in a paper towel.
 Roll paper towel-wrapped burrito tightly in aluminum foil.
-Place burritos in freezer bag and freeze for later.
+Place burritos in a freezer bag and freeze for later.

-To reheat, there are two options!
-To microwave. remove foil from frozen burrito and leave it wrapped in the paper towel.
-Microwave in paper towel for 3 minutes, let cool briefly, and enjoy!
-For even better results, you can thaw in fridge the night before and only microwave for 1 1/2 to 2 minutes.
+To reheat, there are two options.
+To microwave. remove foil from the frozen burrito and leave it wrapped in the paper towel.
+Microwave in the paper towel for 3 minutes, let cool briefly, and enjoy!
+For even better results, you can thaw a burrito in the fridge the night before and only microwave for 1 1/2 to 2 minutes.